Members' Area

 Roses, ceramic tiles, the hand of Fatima, Berber carpets, lanterns.

-October: Panama (An obscure one just to shake things up a bit!)
+October: Panama (just to shake things up a bit!)

 Chosen for Guna Mola, a type of multi layer reverse applique.